werf/website/pages_en/quickstart-success.md

 <div class="feedback__title"><strong>Huge thank you</strong> for letting us know<br> about your first deployment with <span>werf</span>!</div>

-<p>Collecting this anonymized data helps us to learn more about werf's usage and to improve it.<br> We are sincerely grateful for your kind contribution!</p>
+<p>Collecting this anonymized data helps us to learn more about werf’s usage and to improve it.<br> We are sincerely grateful for your kind contribution!</p>

 <div class="feedback__title">One more thing...</div>